highchair/artinruins-com/_property/chinese-restaurants.md

 During the 1950s, the Tows contracted a young architect named [Morris Nathanson](//archive.storycorps.org/interviews/morris-nathanson-on-being-a-17-year-old-medic-in-the-pacific-theatre/){:target="_blank"} to modernize the restaurant’s interior.
 Mr. Nathanson was well known for hospitality design, and his portfolio includes The China Inn in Pawtucket and the Johnson & Wales Culinary Arts Museum among others.

-_From the Downtown Providence Historic District National Register Nomination Form, 1983_
+_From the National Register nomination form for the Downtown Providence Historic District, prepared by William McKenzie Woodward, Principal Historic Preservation Planner, 1984_

 The Ming Garden (building constructed 1903): 3-story brick building with tiled modern entrance (similar entrance on Westminster Street side of building) and large plate-glass windows on upper stories; modern interiors by Morris Nathanson (ground floor) and Ira Rakatansky (upper floor).
 Though architecturally undistinguished outside, the building is heavily altered.
 The Ming Garden is a major Providence institution and the longest lived of a popular type, the Chinese restaurant, which has been an important part of the urban scene since the early 20th century.